ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 - Create 64-bit ARM build, then release to Google Play Store (deadline 1 Aug 2019).
 Work in progress: ``build_qt.py --build_android_arm_v8_64``.

-- Ensure dialogs (e.g. initial password prompt) show the title in full, and don't clip text that they contain (e.g. good: upload dialogue; bad: ?some of the cancellation dialogs).

 - Have facility to upload and/or automatically feed patient details into the server, then have clients restrict to these predefined patients.
 Since we are aiming to minimize PID on the client, this could be implemented by having the